In this interview, Abhishek Das (VP CS and Innovation) talks about the importance of driving success, scaling innovation, and winning together.

 These are the proof points and benefits of a recurring business model.
 It shows that 90% of top-line revenue comes from existing customers.
 It makes sense for our customers to get the most value when they use our platform and service.

-It leads to this question: can customers still give their loyalty to the companies they are currently in business?
+It leads to this question: can customers still give their loyalty to the companies they are currently in business with?
 Can they still stick to a particular vendor?
 What is needed to keep their business?

 As an organization, we want our customers to stay satisfied and keep their business with us.
-There are two key reasons why customers are going to stay and continue to keep doing business with us.
-(1) If they find a holistic and well-rounded end to end support (2) If they feel [as customers], that the organizations or vendors [they partnered with] are willing to participate in their successes.
+There are two key reasons why customers will stay and continue to keep doing business with us.
+(1) If they find a holistic and well-rounded end to end support (2) If they feel [as customers] that the organizations or vendors [they partnered with] are willing to participate in their successes.

 CS is larger than the product getting sold?

-Customer Success can be anything or everything depending on who you ask.
-More than a job description, Das explains, it is how you feel responsible for the needs of your customers to meet and exceed their expectations.
+Customer Success can be anything or everything, depending on who you ask.
+More than a job description, Das explains, it is how you feel responsible for your customers' needs to meet and exceed their expectations.

 Ask yourself: Are you looking at [customer relationship] as a money-making machine, or do you (really) care about your customer success?
 You would know if you are selling solutions to people's problems, or are you just selling a product for the sake of a new business logo?

 If you can think of your customer as a facilitator of your success, then serving customers will come naturally.
 Even if you do not have the role (CS) defined and implemented, successful organizations should have this success mindset in their DNA.